ashshiva/MessageManager/README.md

 ```sh
 docker pull ashwathisshiva/messagemanager
 ```

+## Custom Exceptions

+- DuplicateMessageException - thrown when a duplicate mesaage is supplied during create and update operations.
+- MessageNotFoundException - thrown when a message is not found in the database in the get specific message and delete operations.
+- InvalidIdException - thrown when the id specified is null or negative get specific message and delete operations.
+- EmptyMessageException - thrown when a supplied message is null or empty during create and update operations.
+- UnknownException - Any other exceptions that might arise during runtime.

 ## Future Action items
 - Support MySQL / PostgreSQL for long-term storage
 - bring in migration strategies to manage schema changes using a system like liquibase